Last Updated on

 Chain Tool

-Be able to open up your chain, to replace it or to take a broken chain link is very important.
+Being able to open up your chain, replace it, or take out a broken chain link is very important.
 This is one of the tools we used the most during our bicycle tours.
 Many multitools, like the Topeak Alien II, have it among their skills.
 Or just a “stand-alone” one like these many ones.
-Don’t stay too cheap on this if you are on an extended bike trip, you’re probably going to need it often and if it fails…
+Don’t stay too cheap on this if you are on an extended bike trip, you’re probably going to need it often, and if it fails…

 Screwdriver